fclaerho/urest/README.md

        * `MethodNotAllowed` if the method is not allowed
        * `ValidationError` on an invalid input
   * **Method `create()`**:
-    1. Parameters: `body` is the decoded request body.
+    1. Parameters: `obj` is the decoded request body.
     2. Return: tuple `result, querystring, asynchronous`
        * `result` will be encoded as the response body
        * `querystring` is used to build the response `Location` header.